vormkracht10/laravel-seo-scanner/README.md

 To get the SEO score(s) of a model, you have the following options:

-1. Get the SEO scores of a single model:
+1. Get the SEO scores of a single model from the database:

 ```php
 $scores = Model::withSeoScores()->get();